 If you’ve suffered a concussion, our Oakville chiropractor can help!
 Whether the concussion was caused by a sport, a workplace accident or a car accident, the recovery process can be complex.
 Dr. Steve and Dr. Jenn can help guide you through concussion recovery and get you back to your regular activities.
 Our Oakville Chiropractors are highly trained in concussion treatment and diagnoses.

 How many times have you watched an athlete take a huge hit and not return for the rest of the game?
+Or watched your child get crushed into the boards at hockey?
+Concussions in youth are becoming all to familiar at our clinic.
 Our Oakville chiropractors are seeing more concussions then ever before.
 These days, with athletes being bigger and stronger than ever before, it happens regularly.
 NHL athletes have to spend a few minutes in the quiet room since the program was implemented in 2011.
 The NFL has had a specific concussion protocol to protect their athletes since 2009.
 However, its not just contact sports that result in concussions.
 Our chiropractors get Volleyball players who get smacked in the head with balls all the time, more often during practice than in a game.
 Baseball pitchers can get hit in the head with a ball hot off the bat.
 Athletes who slip and fall during their sport can experience whiplash and a resultant concussion.
 The mechanisms of injury can differ, but if the head get whipped or impacted, a concussion may result.
 Think you or a loved one might have a concussion ?
 Get in today to see our Chiropractors.

 What Is A Concussion